-The Walker portrait is derived from the Whitehall Mural, painted by Hans Holbein in 1537.
-Hans Holbein worked for Henry VIII from 1532 until his death in 1543.
-He also worked at court during 1526 – 28.
-The Whitehall mural depicted Henry VIII, Henry VII and their wives, Jane Seymour and Elizabeth of York respectively.
+This full length portrait of the English monarch King Henry VIII is derived from the Whitehall Mural, painted by Hans Holbein in 1537.
+It is one of the most recognisable images in the Walker Art Gallery’s collection.
+The mural depicted Henry VIII, Henry VII and their wives, Jane Seymour and Elizabeth of York respectively.
 It was painted onto the wall of one of the state rooms of Whitehall Palace.
-The Whitehall mural was probably used as propaganda to reinforce the strength of the Tudor dynasty and Henry VIII’s total authority.
+It was probably intended to serve as propaganda to reinforce the strength of the Tudor dynasty and Henry VIII’s total authority.
 It was destroyed in a fire at Whitehall Palace in 1698.
-A faithful copy of the mural by Remigius van Leemput for Charles II provides a useful record of the original as does a surviving cartoon of a section of the mural showing Henry VIII and his father.
+The Walker portrait was produced by an unknown artist who was familiar with the Whitehall mural.
+The artist had access to the designs or patterns used by Holbein.

 Like the original mural, the Walker portrait conveys the immense power and authority of Henry VIII.
 This is achieved without traditional symbols of royalty such as a crown or sceptre, but instead through Henry VIII’s pose, facial expression and visible symbols of his immense wealth such as his costume and jewellery.
 Henry VIII’s fatness here is a sign of his power, with his barrel chest and his feet placed firmly apart.
 His hand hovers near his dagger and he fixes us with his cruel gaze.